Rupee offers India budget relief as subsidy pressure eases

 In the absence of the share sales, Chidambaram told his cabinet colleagues on Tuesday that money would have to be raised by pressing state firms to buy back government shares or to issue a special dividend, said the first senior official citing a description of the meeting by Chidambaram.

-Prime Minister Manmohan Singh had called the meeting to discuss the sale of the government’s share in state-run coal producer Coal India (COAL.NS) and power equipment manufacturer BHEL (BHEL.NS).
+Prime Minister Manmohan Singh had called the meeting to discuss the sale of the government’s share in state-run coal producer Coal India and power equipment manufacturer BHEL.

 Chidambaram also hopes to make savings by strictly implementing rules on allocating funds to other ministries, which will slow down how quickly they receive the money, the first official said.